TheComamba/EldamoToAnki/README.md

 For the `<language>` argument, type the name of the language, or its id (usually its first letter).

 You can add optional arguments:
-- `--neo-words`: Include words invented by fans rather than Tolkien.
+- `--neo`: Assemble Neo-Eldarin lists, including words invented by fans rather than Tolkien.
 - `--individual-names`: Include names of individuals and places.
 - `--collective-names`: Include names for collective people.
 - `--proper-names`: Include proper names.